What is a Capo? How and Why to Use a Capo on Guitar

 Or they may want the sound of the piece to contrast with other pieces in a suite or collection.

-Some pieces create unique sounds by capoing only some of the strings, or altering the capo in some way .
+Some pieces create unique sounds by capoing only some of the strings or altering the capo in some way .
 Some composers take this idea one step further by combining creative tunings with a guitar capo.

 Use #4: Spice Up Your Practice

-Many guitarists enjoy using a capo in practice.
-They do this to vary the sound of technical exercises, chord practice or familiar pieces.
+Many guitarists enjoy playing with a capo during practice.
+They do this to vary the sound of technical exercises, chord practice, or familiar pieces.

-This can add some variation and novelty to their practice, and encourage them to practice more.
+This can add some variation and novelty to their guitar playing, and encourage them to practice more.
 In other words, it’s just for fun.